pursuit-l3/winter-2025-technical-interview-practice/lesson05-interview-process/README.md

 ## Written Question (5 minutes)

 - What are some things you should do before a technical interview.
+You should go over some practice problems that focus on DSA.

 Why are they important?
+This is important to:
+1. Get your brain ready and refresh your memory

 ## Lecture Content (20 minutes)